 Amy Matheny has over 14 years experience as a Physical Therapist Assistant.
 She also earned a B.S. in 2006 for Allied Health Administration and in 2010 became a certified personal trainer from W.I.T.S.
 She currently works for an outpatient therapy office where she works with a variety of orthopedic issues in both the gym and aquatic settings.
 She looks forward to being an active member of the council.

-Public Member from Utah (3 year term)
+Public Member from North Carolina (3 year term)